angelopana/portfolio/content/portfolio/singleMind.md

   body of California State University San  Marcos, to manage their school workload.
 Ranging from but not limited too all school classes and hours, Exam Dates, Quizzes and due dates.
 challenge: Helping students with time managmenet, with an application that fouses only on education based schedules.
-solution: Developed an application, that parses user calender exams, classes, due dates and time, and imports into a single source where users can easily view deadlines clutter free.
+solution: Developed an application that parses user calender exams, classes, due dates and time, and imports into a single source where users can easily view deadlines clutter free.

 ---